 Different terms may be used to describe a herniated disc.
 A bulging disc (protrusion) occurs when the disc annulus remains intact, but forms an outpouching that can press against the nerves.
 A true herniated disc (also called a ruptured or slipped disc) occurs when the disc annulus cracks or ruptures, allowing the gel-filled center to squeeze out.
 Sometimes the herniation is so severe that a free fragment occurs, meaning a piece has broken completely free from the disc and is in the spinal canal.

-Most herniated discs occur in the lumbar section of the spine, where nerves from the spinal cord exit between the lumbar vertebrae, and then join together again to form the sciatic nerve, which runs down your leg.
+Most herniated discs occur in the lumbar spine, where spinal nerves exit between the lumbar vertebrae, and then join together again to form the sciatic nerve, which runs down your leg.

 What are the symptoms?

 Symptoms of a herniated disc vary greatly depending on the location of the herniation and your own response to pain.
 If you have a herniated lumbar disc, you may feel pain that radiates from your low back area, down one or both legs, and sometimes into your feet (called sciatica).
 You may feel a pain like an electric shock that is severe whether you stand, walk, or sit.
 Activity such as bending, lifting, twisting, and sitting may increase the pain.
 Lying flat on your back with knees bent may be the most comfortable because it relieves the downward pressure on the disc.

 Sometimes the pain is accompanied by numbness and tingling in your leg or foot.
 You may experience cramping or muscle spasms in your back or leg.